localstack/docs/content/en/aws/rds/index.md

   Relational Database Service (RDS)
 ---

 LocalStack supports a basic version of [RDS](https://aws.amazon.com/rds/) for testing.
-Currently, it is possible to spin up PostgreSQL databases on the local machine; support for MySQL and other DB engines is under development and coming soon.
+Currently, it is possible to spin up PostgreSQL and MySQL databases on the local machine; support for MSSQL is under development and coming soon.

 The local RDS service also supports the [RDS Data API](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html), which allows executing data queries over a JSON/REST interface.
 Below is a simple example that illustrates (1) creation of an RDS database, (2) creation of a SecretsManager secret with the DB password, and (3) running a simple `SELECT 123` query via the RDS Data API.
 {{< command >}}